 Modernize Testing

 Animal testing is outmoded because, unlike human biology-based test methods, animals are unreliable predictors of human response, delaying treatments and cures to patients and driving up drug costs.
-Revising FDA testing mandates will spare animals and save human lives.
+The FDA must adapt its regulations to keep up with the law.

 The Issue